JuliaPy/PyCall.jl/README.md

 Python is replaced by `o[:method](...)` in Julia.
 Also, you use `get(o, key)` rather than `o[key]`.
 (However, you can access integer indices via `o[i]` as in Python, albeit with 1-based Julian indices rather than 0-based Python indices.)
-(This is because Julia does not permit overloading the `.` operator yet.)
+(This will be changed to `o.method` once Julia 0.6 support is dropped, now that Julia supports `.` overloading.)
 See also the section on `PyObject` below, as well as the `pywrap` function to create anonymous modules that simulate `.` access (this is what `@pyimport` does).
 For example, using [Biopython](http://biopython.org/wiki/Seq) we can do: